puffin/dotfiles/README.md

 ### Backup

-First, you may want to back up any existing files that exist so this doesn't overwrite your work.
+First, you may want to back up any existing files that exist, so this doesn't overwrite your work.

 Run `install/backup.sh` to back up all symlinked files to a `~/dotfiles-backup` directory.